rsdoiel/r-tag/r-get/README.md

-# http-get custom element
+# r-get custom element

 This custom element retrieves the content of a URL specified as an href attribute and replaces itself with the retrieved content (i.e. outerHTML setting).
-A default value can be expressed in the innerHTML of the http-get element.
+A default value can be expressed in the innerHTML of the r-get element.

 ## Usage